 Leave the content distribution to us!
-Try J-Stream CDN
+Try the J-Stream CDN

-My name is Lee from the System Solutions Department.
+this is Li from the System Solutions Department.

-This time, we will introduce the domestic CDN service "J-Stream CDNext."
+This time, we will introduce "J-Stream CDNext," a CDN service for Japan.

-provides a platform for delivering dynamic content such as videos and commercials Various options such as virtual passes, unique SSL certificates, access restrictions, etc. can be used with simple operations.
+from J-Stream, which provides a platform for delivering dynamic content such as videos and commercials Various options, such as virtual paths, custom SSL certificates, and access restrictions, can be used with just a few simple steps.

-A highly distributed server platform optimized for delivering content such as web applications and streaming media.
+A CDN is a highly distributed server platform optimized for delivering content such as web applications and streaming media.

 it acts as an intermediate server between the content server and the end user (or client).

-As the number of end users increases and the number of requests increases, it is natural that traffic will increase and response delays will occur.
+As the number of end users increases and requests increase, it is natural that traffic will increase and response delays will occur.

-With a CDN, you can reduce the burden on the content server due to such requests!
-That's what it means.
+With a CDN, you can reduce the burden on the content server caused by those requests!

 Getting started with CDN (from applying for an account to completing simple setup)

-For readers who are interested, let's take a look at J-Stream's CDNext!
+For readers who are interested, let's take a quick look at J-Stream's CDNext!

 Apply for an account

-First of all, I would like to confess that there will be some time until your account is issued, so please be patient.
+First of all, I'll confess that it will take some time for your account to be issued, so please be patient.

-the contact page On the above page, check "I would like a CDNext free trial" in the "Inquiry details" column and
+the inquiry page On the above page, check "I would like a CDNext free trial" in the "Inquiry Details" section and

-fill in the required fields in the green frame.
+fill in the required fields in the green boxes.

-Finally, check the "J-Stream CDNext Free Trial Terms of Use" and
+Finally, please review the "J-Stream CDNext Free Trial Terms of Use" and

-if you agree, check the checkbox and press the Inquiry button.
+if you agree, check the box and click the "Contact Us" button.

-It will take approximately one business day to complete the application procedure.
-Please note that if you apply on Friday, your application will be processed at the beginning of the week.
+The application process will take approximately one business day to complete.
+Please note that if you apply on Friday, your application will be processed the following week.

 Log in to the CDN management screen

-If your application is accepted, account information will be sent to the address you entered in the email field of your inquiry.
+Once your application is accepted, your account information will be sent to the email address you provided in the inquiry email field.

 Create a CDN host

-In order to experience the power of CDN, there are three steps as a minimum setup.
+To experience the power of a CDN, there are three steps to set it up as a minimum:

-1. Set up a content server (also known as an origin server)
+1. Configure the content server (also known as the origin server)

 TOP menu screen > CDN host list screen > Click "Add CDN host"

-> Click "Origin" from the "Basic information" item of the new host OXOX
+> Click "Origin" in the "Basic Information" section of the new host OXOX

 Example of entry